 How Can You Practice Mindfulness?

-Try this – Take a minute out of your day, for deep, slow breathing.
-Count to 4 as you breath in, hold for 4, and breath out for 4.
+2. Try this – Take a minute out of your day, for deep, slow breathing.
+Count to 4 as you breathe in, hold for 4, and breathe out for 4.
 Repeat.
 You may find that brief moments like this, have an immediate impact on your well-being.
 Mindfulness allows us to discover the world in a brighter light.

 You Don’t Need to Shut Off Your Thoughts